Keep abreast of the latest updates and official announcements of the Interpreter Certification Program.

 Compliance with Compensation Schedule

-All interpreters registered with the program and listed in the roster are expected to follow the Compensation Schedule posted in the Resources page.
-As a condition of their listing in the roster, interpreters sign an agreement to abide by all program regulations, including the compensation schedule and its miscellaneous expenses provisions for travel time, mileage, and cancellation fees.
+All interpreters registered with the program and listed in the roster are expected to follow the fee schedule posted in the Compensation Schedule page.
+As a condition of being listed in the roster, interpreters sign an agreement to abide by all program regulations and policies, including the compensation schedule and its miscellaneous expenses provisions for travel time, mileage, and cancellation fees.
 Failure to abide by these provisions could result in disciplinary action.
+The revised schedule effective January 1, 2022 applies to both onsite and remote assignments.

 Testing Policies Effective January 1, 2023

-- Candidates who passed a simultaneous oral exam in 2019 must take and pass the consecutive and sight portions of the oral examination within two (2) years after passing the simultaneous test in order to complete their certification process.
+- Candidates who passed a simultaneous oral exam in 2022 must take the consecutive and sight portions of the oral examination within one (1) year after passing the simultaneous test.
+Any part not passed must be retaken within two (2) years of passing the simultaneous test to comply with the two year testing cycle.

 - Candidates who score sixty (60) per cent or higher in the simultaneous portion of the oral examination will be allowed to take the sight and consecutive parts of the test.
-If they score 60% or above in the sight and consecutive parts they will be placed in the roster as otherwise qualified interpreters based on the combined score in all three parts of the test and will be allowed to work in limited types of cases while waiting to retest in order to achieve certification.
-Candidates must still complete full certification within the two (2) year testing cycle, which begins on the date the candidate took the simultaneous oral exam.
+If they score 60% or above in the sight and consecutive parts they will be placed in the roster as either qualified or conditional interpreters based on the combined score in all three parts of the test and will be allowed to work in limited types of cases while waiting to retest to achieve certification.
+Candidates must still complete full certification within the two (2) year testing cycle, which begins on the date the candidate passes the simultaneous oral exam.